shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 - Methods for displaying UI dialogs and windows.
 These methods are usually overridden, if the way the engine handles QT is different from the default base class behavior, to ensure seamless integration of windows launched by Toolkit apps and the underlying host application window management setup.
 - Provides a `commands` dictionary containing all the command objects registered by apps.
 This is typically accessed when menu entries are created.
 - The base class exposes various init and destroy methods which are executed at various points in the startup process.
 These can be overridden to control startup and shutdown execution.
+- Start up logic that gets called by the `tk-multi-launchapp` at launch time, as well as automatic software discovery.

 Engines are launched by the Tank Core Platform using the `stgk.platform.start_engine()` command.
 This command will read the configuration files, launch the engines, load all apps etc.